CenterForSpatialResearch/data_mgmt_tutorials/web_mapping/webmapping.md

 **Add GeoreferencedHistorical Map**
 We will now embed the "Map or plan of that part of the Borough of the Bronx, City of New York, lying easterly of the Bronx River" published in 1902 that we georeferenced in the previous exercise.

 1. *Create a variable* that contains the url of the image, in this case the path to where is it stored in the directory for our webmap.
+Unlike some other programming languages, Javascript requires that you explicitly declare your variables.
 `var imageUrl = 'data/BronxMap.png';`
 2. *Create another variable* where you define the area that the image covers using two pairs of latitude and longitude coordinates for the top left and bottom right corners of your image.
 We found these coordinates using the `lat lon tools` plugin for QGIS when we were preparing the historical map raster earlier.
 `var imageBounds = [[40.8846829955, -73.8978315922], [40.8290586719, -73.8201512858]];`